Yogas Chitta Vritti Nirodha: The Finnish Approach to Mindful Education

 Step 1: Start Small

-Begin with 3-minute breathing exercises before lessons.
+Begin with 3-minute breathing exercises before lessons to create a calm atmosphere.

 Step 2: Train Like Finland